ib-bsb-br/ib-bsb-br.github.io/_posts/2024-05-30-files-by-type.md

     add_category!(map, "apps", [".exe", ".msi", ".apk", ".dmg", ".deb", ".rpm", ".app"]);
     add_category!(map, "fonts", [".ttf", ".otf", ".woff", ".woff2"]);
     add_category!(map, "shortcuts", [".lnk", ".url"]);
-    // Ensure the essential "other" category exists for files that don't match any other category. map.insert("other".to_string(), vec![]);
+    map.insert("other".to_string(), vec![]);
     CategoriesConfig(map)
 }

-/// Loads category configuration from a specified JSON file path.
+/// Loads category configuration from a specified JSON file path. fn load_config_file(config_path: Option<&PathBuf>) -> Result<CategoriesConfig> {
-/// Falls back to default categories if the path is None, the file doesn't exist,
-/// or parsing fails.
-Ensures the 'other' category is present in the loaded config. fn load_config_file(config_path: Option<&PathBuf>) -> Result<CategoriesConfig> {
     match config_path {
         Some(path) if path.is_file() => {
-            // Attempt to load and parse the custom configuration file info!("Loading category configuration from: {}", path.display());
+            info!("Loading category configuration from: {}", path.display());
             let file_content = fs::read_to_string(path)
                 .with_context(|| format!("Failed to read config file: {}", path.display()))?;
             let mut config: HashMap<String, Vec<String>> = serde_json::from_str(&file_content)
                 .with_context(|| format!("Failed to parse JSON config file: {}", path.display()))?;

-            // Ensure 'other' category exists for fallback mechanism.
-            // If the user provided a config without 'other', add it automatically. config.entry("other".to_string()).or_insert_with(Vec::new);
+            config.entry("other".to_string()).or_insert_with(Vec::new);
             info!("Successfully loaded and validated custom configuration.");
             Ok(CategoriesConfig(config))
         }
         Some(path) => {
-            // Path specified but it's not a file (or doesn't exist) warn!(
+            warn!(
                 "Config path '{}' provided but is not a valid file.
 Using default categories.", path.display()